Key takeaways

-As we continue to work toward achieving net-zero carbon emissions by 2040, we’re constantly innovating to transform our operations and positively impact local communities.
+As Amazon continues to work toward achieving net-zero carbon emissions by 2040, the company is constantly innovating to transform our operations and positively impact local communities.
 This includes investing in safe nuclear power for our data centers, building facilities with lower-carbon engineered wood, and reducing packaging and making the materials we use easier to recycle.

-Just like the places we deploy them, these vehicles each have their own look and style, but their mission is the same: transporting everything from vacuum cleaners to shampoo through our fulfillment network and finally, to customers with zero tailpipe emissions, which can help create cleaner air and reduce noise.
+These vehicles each have their own look and style, but their mission is the same: transporting everything from vacuum cleaners to shampoo through its fulfillment network and to customers, while helping reduce tailpipe emissions and noise.

-We carefully select these makes and models to meet the specific needs of different regions and routes across our operations, as each has its own strengths and characteristics.
-Scroll through the cards below to learn more about the electric vehicles in our transportation network.
+Amazon carefully selects these makes and models to meet the specific needs of different regions and routes across its operations, as each vehicle has its own strengths and characteristics.

 Electric cargo bikes